MMFL2022/ngx-validation-errors/README.md

 ```
 ### Configuration

-The library can be configured using the `forRoot` static method
+The library can be configured using the `forRoot` static method:

 ```typescript
 import {NgxValidationErrorsModule} from '@xtream/ngx-validation-errors';